6.4.3.50 Deferral of prohibition of FTB based on an estimate

 Deferrals under hardship provisions may be backdated to apply from a day in the past at the discretion of the Secretary.

-Deferral of prohibition - income tax return extensions or suspensions
+Deferral of prohibition - income tax return deferrals or lodgement enforcement suspensions

-A prohibition may be temporarily deferred for an individual (or their partner, if applicable) who has been granted an extension of time in which to lodge their income tax return or who has been granted a suspension of enforcement action regarding an outstanding income tax return.
+A prohibition may be temporarily deferred for an individual (or their partner, if applicable) who has been granted a tax lodgement deferral by the ATO or where the ATO has suspended any lodgement enforcement action regarding an outstanding income tax return.
 These deferrals are generally for a period up to ATO due date plus 7 days.

-You can find more information about tax return extensions of suspensions of enforcement action on the ATO website.
+You can find more information about tax lodgement deferrals and suspensions of enforcement action on the ATO website.

-If there have been a number of non-lodger decisions for the previous income years and the individual has only been granted an extension or suspension for one of these years, the prohibition of FTB will still be applied for the other previous income years.
+If there have been a number of non-lodger decisions for previous income years and the individual has only been granted an ATO deferral or lodgement enforcement suspension for one of these years, the prohibition of FTB will still be applied for the other years.

 Deferral of prohibition - reviews & appeals

-If the individual seeks review of, or appeals the decision not to pay them (and their partner, if applicable) FTB based on an estimate, the prohibition period may be deferred until the review and/or appeal process is complete.
+If an individual seeks a review of or appeals a decision to apply prohibition, the prohibition period may be deferred until the review and/or appeal process is complete.

-If an individual seeks review of or appeals all of the non-lodger decisions which led to the application of the non-payment provision, the prohibition for all the relevant income years may be deferred for the period of the review and/or appeal process.
+If an individual seeks a review of or appeals all of the non-lodger decisions that led to the application of the prohibition, the prohibition period may be deferred until the review and/or appeal process is complete.

-If there have been a number of non-lodger decisions for the previous income years and the individual has not sought a review of all of these decisions, whilst the decision is under review or appeal, the prohibition will still be applied for the other previous income years.
+If there have been a number of non-lodger decisions for previous income years and the individual has not sought a review of or appealed all of those decisions, the prohibition period will still be applied for the other previous income years while the review and/or appeal process is in progress.

-Under special circumstances, a deferral under this category may also apply to an FTB individual who is subject to losing their FTB entitlement due to the application of the non-entitlement provision outlined in 6.4.3.70.
+A special circumstances deferral may also apply to an individual who is no longer entitled to FTB as a result of the application of the non-entitlement provision outlined in 6.4.3.70.

 Act reference: FA(Admin)Act section 32AB Prohibited periods for claimant, section 32AC Prohibited periods for relevant partner, section 109A Review of certain decisions may be initiated by applicant